LeBezout/java-docs/cxf-spring-boot-starter-jaxws.md

 _...a little bit poor..._

-:bulb: This is a _code first_ approcah unlike `spring-boot-starter-web-services` explained here <https://spring.io/guides/gs/producing-web-service/> that proposes a more complicated _contract first_ approach.
+:bulb: This is a _code first_ approach unlike `spring-boot-starter-web-services` explained here <https://spring.io/guides/gs/producing-web-service/> that proposes a more complicated _contract first_ approach.

 ## Step 1: add a single dependency